chyuibacca/botmaster-aog/README.md

 # botmaster-aog
 Actions on Google integration for the [Botmaster](https://github.com/botmasterai/botmaster) chatbot framework.

+The Actions on Google bot exposes a request fulfillment endpoint that accepts requests from Google Assistant using the [`actions-on-google`](https://www.npmjs.com/package/actions-on-google) Actions SDK.

+Note: Currently only supports simple responses (i.e. no Cards or Table support).

 ## Installation
 Install the Botmaster AoG package:
 - Yarn: `yarn add botmaster-aog`